Lone-Pine-inc/.github/profile/README.md

 ## 👋 Hi there!
-Welcome to the Lone Pine Hub!
+Welcome to the LonePine Hub!

 <img width="2000" height="800" alt="lp_git" src="https://github.com/user-attachments/assets/37e59afd-ad3f-4f09-957e-fa9dcc6f31fe" />
 LonePine is a team of enthusiasts driven by the possibilities of the S&box and Garry's mod.
 Our mission is to push the boundaries of what's possible in games, delivering high-quality content and robust systems for the community.